Depending on where you’re traveling you, you might need Covid-19 test results in one day – or less. Here’s how you can successfully do just that.

 Make sure to follow the instructions thoroughly, as the worst thing to happen right before your travels would be to have an incomplete test.

-Conclusion: Yes, you can travel to almost any country and still meet the new 1-day requirement
+Conclusion: Yes, you can travel to almost any country and still meet any Covid-19 testing requirement

-Between at-home kits and the mass availability of COVID-19 testing centers at major hubs around the world, it’s still totally possible to fly to far-flung places on the globe – and make it back to the United States.
+Between at-home kits and the mass availability of COVID-19 testing centers at major hubs around the world, it’s still totally possible to fly to far-flung places on the globe – and make it to your final destination.

 And if you live in a country with limited options, the same solution applies.